michael-collins/feeling-responsive/collections/_assignments/project-1.md

 **Q: I'm having trouble coming up with a project concept.
 What do I do?**

 **A:** Don't panic, this is the hardest thing there is beyond learning technical production skills.
 First, look through the "inspiration" links to see what other artists and designers are doing.
-If that doesn't spark any ideas, download and try the concept development worksheet.
-Many people are able to generate ideas from this worksheet.
-If the worksheet isn't helping you come up with any ideas that you are interested in, the third recommendation I have is to use your environment to generate ideas for you.
-Through observation, ideas can come to you.
+If that doesn't spark any ideas, observe your environment to generate ideas.
 To do this, write down everything you see, think and feel, and apply a filtering process to establish relationships between those things.
-This is part of a design thinking process, and there are many design thinking processes to choose from. _How_ you develop your concept doesn't matter, and _the concept_ itself doesn't matter.
+This is part of a design thinking process, and there are many design thinking processes to choose from. _How_ you develop your concept doesn't matter, and _the concept_ itself doesn't necessarily matter.
 The important thing is that you are going through some kind of creative or generative process to synthesize or articulate a concept, and can then respond to it by creating visual work.
 I often find that listening to other artists and designers talk about their process inspires my own.
 Generally, the stranger the process, the more interesting the work is.

 [Here you can see Andrew Jones demoing Alchemy](https://www.youtube.com/watch?v=zYYSxZZzgjc), a drawing tool, to generate shapes for his character designs.